mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 })

 export class AppComponent {

-  // 👇 Your component logic (methods, data, events) goes here handleClick() {
+  // 👇 Your component logic (methods, data, events) goes here

+  handleClick() {
     alert('Button clicked!');
   }
 }

 ```

--> Angular gives you the structure → you must create components, use decorators, follow its rules.
+→ Angular gives you the structure → you must create components, use decorators, follow its rules.
--> You don’t decide how the app starts → Angular bootstraps it for you.
+→ You don't decide how the app starts → Angular bootstraps it for you.
--> Your code fits into Angular’s system → you just “fill in the blanks” with your logic.
+→ Your code fits into Angular's system → you just 'fill in the blanks' with your logic.
--> It comes with built-in features like:
+→ It comes with built-in features like: Routing, Services, Dependency Injection, Form handling & more
-  ✅ Routing
-  ✅ Services
-  ✅ Dependency Injection
-  ✅ Form handling & more

 ⚡ One-liner: Angular = Structured system → you follow its rules, it runs the show.

-# Similarities between a Library & a Framework
+# 5. Similarities between a Library & a Framework

-✅ Both provide pre-written, reusable code to speed up development.
+→ Both provide pre-written, reusable code to speed up development.
-✅ Both solve common problems developers face during application building.
+→ Both solve common problems developers face during application building.
-✅ Both can help optimize performance with tested, efficient solutions.
+→ Both can help optimize performance with tested, efficient solutions.
-✅ Both reduce the need to write everything from scratch, boosting productivity.
+→ Both reduce the need to write everything from scratch, boosting productivity.
-✅ Both can be added to a project to extend functionality.
+→ Both can be added to a project to extend functionality.

-# Differences between Library and Framework
+# 6. Differences between Library and Framework

-1. Control
+✨ Control
-Library → You control when and how to call the code.
+→ Library: You're the boss — you decide when and how to call the code.
-Framework → The framework controls the flow and calls your code at the right time.
+→ Framework: It's the boss — the framework controls the flow and calls your code when needed.

-2. Flexibility
+✨ Flexibility
-Library → More flexible, you pick and use only what you need.
+→ Library - More flexible - you choose and use only what you need.
-Framework → Less flexible, you must follow its rules and structure.
+→ Framework - Less flexible - you must follow its rules and structure.

-3. Usage
+✨ Usage
-Library → A set of specific functions/tools to help with tasks.
+→ Library - A collection of tools or functions to help you with specific tasks.
-Framework → A complete structure for building entire applications.
+→ Framework - A complete structure used to build the whole application.

-4. Inversion of Control (IoC)
+✨ Inversion of Control (IoC)
-Library → No inversion — you’re the boss.
+→ Library: No inversion - you're the boss 👑 (you call the code).
-Framework → Inversion of control — framework is the boss.
+→ Framework: Inversion of control - it's the boss ⚙️ (it calls your code).

 ⚡ One-liner: With a library, you call the code.
 With a framework, the code calls you.

 ![Library VS Framework](./assets/LibraryVsFramework.jpg "Library VS Framework")

-# What is Emmet?
+# 7. What is Emmet?

 Emmet is a plugin/tool used in many popular text editors and IDEs (like VS Code, Sublime Text, Atom, etc.) that helps you write HTML, CSS, and JSX faster using abbreviations or shortcuts.